 All children have the right to be safe and to feel safe all of the time.
 A child safe organisation values children and is committed to treating their needs and their safety as the top priority.
 It means taking serious proactive steps to prevent physical, sexual or emotional abuse, neglect or any kind of harm.
 Child Safe Organisations move beyond safety and demonstrates a commitment to children's/young people's wellbeing.
 They are committed to creating environments where children/young people experience genuine engagement and agency, can thrive, reach their full potential, and talk about their worries safely and openly.

 In light of the Royal Commission we know that it is critical to embed a child safe culture into every single organisation that has anything to do with children or young people, either directly or indirectly.
 This means that every member of an organisation needs to understand their role in proactively keeping children safe, helping them thrive and preventing child abuse and neglect.

 As the workshop is delivered free of charge to the community, we are not able to offer catering, therefore we ask that you BYO your lunch or make yourself familiar with the location of the training to buy lunch.
 Please be mindful that fridge might not be available depends on the training location.

-**A maximum of 5 people per organisation can register per workshop**
+**A maximum of 5 people per organisation can register per FACE TO FACE workshop**